opensearch-project/documentation-website/_dashboards/reporting-cli.md

 1. In **Architecture**, choose **x86_64**.
 1. Choose **Create function**.
 1. Go to **Lambda function > Configuration > General configuration> Edit timeout** and set the timeout in lambda to 5 minutes to allow the reporting CLI to generate the report.
 1. Change the **Ephemeral storage** setting to at least 1024MB.
-The default setting is not a sufficient storage amount.
+The default setting is not a sufficient storage amount to support report generation.

 1. Next, test the function either by providing values JSON format or by providing AWS Lambda environment variables.

 - If the function contains fixed values, such as email address you do not need a JSON file.
 You can specify an environment variable in AWS Lambda.
-- If the function takes a variable key-value pair, then you need to specify the values in the JSON with the same naming convention as command options, for example `--credentials`.
+- If the function takes a variable key-value pair, then you need to specify the values in the JSON with the same naming convention as command options, for example the `--credentials` option requires the username and password.
 {: .note }

  The following example shows fixed values provided for the sender and recipient email addresses: